Updated July 27, 2024

+While eSIMs are convenient for some destinations, purchasing a physical SIM card is my preferred choice when visiting Australia.
 Buying a SIM card in Australia is easy and convenient.
-Plans are affordable, and built with travellers’ needs in mind.
-On my last three trips down under, I’ve experimented with Vodafone, Optus, and Amaysim.
+Data and calling plans are affordable, built with travellers’ needs in mind.
+On my last four trips down under, I’ve experimented with Vodafone, Optus, and Amaysim.

 Chances are you’ve spent many hours travelling to Australia at considerable cost.
 It’s a big country, and you’re likely staying a while.
 You might as well spend a little extra for the convenience and security of being connected.